ddssff/refact-global-hse/README.md

  * Minimize LANGUAGE directives by trial and error
  * Remove modules that become empty

+# What it might do eventually

+ * Figure out what imports are required by a template haskell splice (and add them)
+ * Figure out what exports are created by a template haskell splice (and move them)

 # Requirements

  The only requirement currently not in hackage is filemanip >= 0.3.6.4,